shabble/irssi-scripts/vim-mode/README.md

 ## SETUP

-Use the following command to get a statusbar item that shows which mode you're in.
+Run the following command to add a statusbar item that shows which mode you're in.

 `/statusbar window add vim_mode`

-And the following to let `:b _name_` display a list of matching channels
+And the following to let `:b [str]` display a list of channels matching your search string.

 `/statusbar window add vim_windows`